Dexalot/dexalot-docs/docs/contracts/PortfolioBridgeSub.md

 be from different mainnet chains

 **Dev notes:** \
-`addToken` is only callable by admin or from Portfolio when a new Dexalot L1(subnet) symbol is added for the first time.
-The same Dexalot L1(subnet) symbol but a different symbolId is required when adding a token to PortfolioBridgeSub. \
+`addToken` is only callable by admin or from Portfolio when a new subnet symbol is added for the first time.
+The same subnet symbol but a different symbolId is required when adding a token to PortfolioBridgeSub. \
 Sample Token List in PortfolioBridgeSub: (BTC & ALOT Listed twice with 2 different chain ids) \
 Native symbol is also added as a token with 0 address \
-Symbol, SymbolId, Decimals, address, auction mode (432204: Dexalot L1 ChainId, 43114: Avalanche C-ChainId) \
+Symbol, SymbolId, Decimals, address, auction mode (432204: Dexalot Subnet ChainId, 43114: Avalanche C-ChainId) \
 ALOT ALOT432204 18 0x0000000000000000000000000000000000000000 0 (Native ALOT) \
 ALOT ALOT43114 18 0x5FbDB2315678afecb367f032d93F642f64180aa3 0 (Avalanche ALOT) \
 AVAX AVAX43114 18 0x0000000000000000000000000000000000000000 0 (Avalanche Native AVAX) \